autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 the ``(<>)`` notation.
 In addition, some but not all of the additional restrictions of Ada 83 are enforced.

+Like all configuration pragmas, if the pragma is placed before a library level package specification it is not propagated to the corresponding package body (see RM 10.1.5(8)); it must be added explicitly to the package body.

 Ada 83 mode is intended for two purposes.
 Firstly, it allows existing Ada 83 code to be compiled and adapted to GNAT with less effort.
 Secondly, it aids in keeping code backwards compatible with Ada 83.